 • CPS may advise the police to reconsider the case based on a new interpretation of the law.

-It is essential to remember that NFA does not mean the end of the road so that you can plan your next step.
+It is essential to remember that NFA does not mean the end of the road, so you can plan your next step.

 Waiting to hear from the police again about an investigation can be very traumatic, even when you know that you are entirely innocent.